kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get A Copy Of My Divorce Decree In Kentucky?

 To get a copy of a divorce decree, visit the court that adjudicated the divorce filing in person and during business hours.
 The Kentucky judiciary provides a directory with the location and contact information of family courts in the state.
 At the court, locate the office of the clerk of courts and submit a formal request for the divorce decree.
 The requester must provide the necessary details to help the court staff find the divorce decree.
-These include the names of the divorcees and the date of decree.
-Furthermore, he or she must pay the applicable copying fees and additional fees for certifying the divorce decree.
+These include the names of the divorcees and the date of the decree.
+Furthermore, they are typically required to pay the applicable copying fees and additional fees for certifying the divorce decree.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.